Story Showcase: First Responders | November 12-14, 2018

 Chicago Dramatists Theatre | Chicago, IL

-Erasing the Distance is proud to announce Story Showcase: First Responders, a timely exploration of the mental health experiences of firefighters, paramedics, and law enforcement officers.
+Erasing the Distance is proud to announce Story Showcase: First Responders, a timely exploration of the mental health experiences of law enforcement officers and firefighters.

 Many uniformed first responders encounter traumatic events in the line of duty.
 And they often face unique challenges to receiving mental health support, including cultural pressure to continue their day-to-day routine by any means necessary, despite difficulties.